jorgeserras/MTS_OutlierDetection_R/README.md

-# MTS_OutlierDetection_R
+# MTS Data

-Code version for the usage of the METEOR webapp: https://github.com/jorgeserras/MTS_OutlierDetection using R code, instead of a Shiny application.
+Multivariate Time-Series datasets for the appliance of the METEOR webapp: https://github.com/jorgeserras/MTS_OutlierDetection being it the code version or Shiny application.
+The original datasets were obtained from various sources, please check the "README" files for more information.